alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/nhibernate-query-only-properties-and-many-to-one.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/08/image3.png "image")](http://nhprof.com/)

-Iâ€™m still having problem, because it issue a inner join on table BuzzNickName (the table that contains the NickName entity) that is unnecessary, because no field of NickName is nor needed nor used in the filter.
+I'm still having problem, because it issue a inner join on table BuzzNickName (the table that contains the NickName entity) that is unnecessary, because no field of NickName is nor needed nor used in the filter.
 To obtain a real good query you need to add another query only property with this definition.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 <property name="NickNameId" access="none" column="budr_buniId" type="System.Guid"